Sairaj2001/JavaProgramming/README.md

 # Java Programming
 - A quick brain warm-up for Java syntax and data structures
+- Reference: "Building Java Programs - A BACK TO BASICS APPROACH" by Stuart Reges and Marty Stepp

 ## Basic Background
 ### Java Virtual Machine, JVM